Great Barr Hall: Lakes

 A pair of large, man-made lakes—now known as Great Barr Hall Upper Lake and Great Barr Hall Lower Lake—are in the grounds of the hall, on two levels, separated by a cascade which is crossed by stepping stones.
-The upper lake is fed by a stream, the Holbrook, which leaves the lower lake leaves it at the southern end, and runs, via Perry Reservoir, to the River Tame, very near the Zig Zag Bridge at Perry Barr.
+The upper lake is fed by a stream, the Holbrook, which leaves the lower lake at the southern end, and runs, via Perry Reservoir, to the River Tame, very near the Zig Zag Bridge at Perry Barr.
 From there, its waters flow, via the Trent, to the Humber and the North Sea.